 Introduction

-The Board of Directors of the National Disabilities Rights Network (NDRN) has adopted these standards to guide the advocacy work of its member agencies.
-These standards address the philosophy, principles and values that provide a foundation for the work of a protection and advocacy system.
-They also address the policies and practices that are relevant to the governance, management, core activities, and evaluation of a P&A system.
+The Board of Directors of the National Disability Rights Network (NDRN) has adopted these Standards to guide the advocacy work of its member agencies.
+The Standards address the philosophy, principles and values that provide a foundation for the work of a Protection and Advocacy (P&A) system, and the policies and practices relevant to the governance, management, core activities, and evaluation of a P&A system.

-These standards closely follow the federal statutes and regulations that guide P&A Programs.
-However, they go beyond the regulations in instances in which the regulations do not address core features of a P&A or where they provide only minimum guidance on aspects of a P&A system.
+While the Standards generally follow the federal statutes and regulations that guide P&A programs, they extend beyond the regulations, particularly in instances where the regulations do not address core components or provide only minimum guidance on aspects of a P&A system.
+The Standards are tied to the functions of a P&A identified within the NDRN membership agreement.

-These standards reflect the generally accepted norms for an effective protection and advocacy system.
-They are not meant to define best practice.
-It is the intention of the Board that these standards are not to be used as a method to address compliance and do not constitute minimum legal requirements.
-Compliance issues are specified in law and regulation.
+These Standards reflect widely accepted norms for an effective P&A system.
+They are not intended to define best practice.
+It is the intention of the NDRN Board that the Standards will not to be used to address compliance, nor constitute minimum legal requirements.
+Compliance issues are specified in law and regulation and the purview of the federal administering agencies.

-If a state rule, statute or regulation requires P&A staff to abide by standards that conflict with the standards herein, NDRN expects the P&A to either comply with the state standard or, as appropriate, challenge it.
+If a state rule, statute, or regulation requires P&A staff to act in conflict with the Standards herein, NDRN expects the P&A to comply with or, as appropriate, challenge the rule, statute, or regulation in question.

-The standards are tied to the functions of a P&A identified within the NDRN membership agreement.

 Use of the Standards

-The Board invites individual members of the network to use these standards as a self-assessment instrument.
-As such, they may assist individual P&A systems to identify programmatic and organizational strengths and weaknesses.
+The NDRN Board invites P&A members of the network to use these Standards as a self-assessment instrument.
+As such, they may assist individual P&A systems to identify programmatic and organizational strengths and areas for growth.

-Individual P&As may also use the standards as a resource in the development of individual P&A policies and procedures.
+Individual P&As may also use the Standards as a resource in the development of their policies and procedures.

-The standards may be used by individual P&A systems as a training instrument for board and staff.
+The Standards may be used by P&A systems as a training and orientation instrument for board and staff.

-NDRN will use these standards as the basis for voluntary peer organizational reviews.
+NDRN will provide training and technical assistance to support the development of skills and knowledge to implement these Standards, and use the Standards as the basis for voluntary peer organizational reviews.

-Adherence to these standards by individual P&As may be one way to demonstrate the effectiveness of P&A programs to appropriators and to federal officials and policy makers.
+Adherence to the Standards by individual P&As may be one way to demonstrate the effectiveness of the P&A’s programs to appropriators, federal officials, and other funders and public policy makers.

-The NDRN Board recognizes that federal administering agencies may also wish to use these standards as a basis for the development of evaluation instruments.
-In that event, NDRN is committed to negotiating and developing appropriate protocols for their use in promoting quality services.
-Such protocols will be developed with input from the NDRN membership.

-Philosophy that guides P&A work
+Philosophy Guiding P&A Work

+People with disabilities freely exercise their legal, civil, and human rights in an equitable society.

-People with disabilities are full and equal persons under the law and are entitled to equal access to the opportunities afforded to all members of American society.
+People with disabilities are full and equal persons under the law and are entitled to equal access to all the opportunities afforded to others.

-People with disabilities are entitled to be free from abuse, neglect, exploitation, discrimination, and isolation, and to be treated with respect and dignity.
+People with disabilities are free from abuse, neglect, exploitation, discrimination, and isolation, and are valued members of our society, treated with respect and dignity.

-People with disabilities have access to age appropriate services and supports that are shaped by the unique needs and preferences of each individual.
-Such service and supports are designed to foster independent, productive and integrated community life.
+People with disabilities have access to age-appropriate services and supports that are shaped by the unique needs and preferences of each individual.
+Such services and supports are designed to foster an independent, meaningful, and integrated community life.

-People with disabilities have the right to make choices about all aspects of their life including daily routines and major life events.
+People with disabilities have the right to make choices about all aspects of their life, including daily routines and major life events, without fear of reprisal or loss of liberty.

-Principles that guide P&A work
+Principles Guiding P&A Work

-Advocates use multiple strategies to promote rights enforcement, independence and inclusion of people with disabilities:
+Advocates use multiple strategies to address the root causes of discrimination, challenge institutional bias, and promote rights enforcement, independence, and inclusion of people with disabilities:

-The primary role of advocates is to establish, expand, protect, and insure enforcement of the human, legal and civil rights of people with disabilities.
+The primary role of advocates is to establish, expand, protect, and ensure enforcement of the human, legal, and civil rights of people with disabilities, especially those at greatest risk of harm or discrimination, to achieve a more equitable society.

 Advocacy efforts recognize and promote the right to an array of appropriate services and supports.